markhamilton1/vsop2013/README.md

 PLANET_NAMES is an array of the names of the supported planets and is used ONLY for the display of the results by the print_results function.

+At the end of the source file is code that shows how to load the files, convert them to binary, and then to perform basic calculations.